Guide to Digital Communications for Remote Learners

 As you adjust to working and learning away from Grounds, you should also consider how you’ll communicate with your faculty and University staff.
 In anticipation of limited access to in-person communication, below are some tips to help you communicate effectively.
 Leading with empathy is important as we all adjust to relying ore heavily upon digital communication.
 Faculty, staff, and your peers are likely to be experiencing an increase in email, and it will take time to give everyone a thoughtful response.
 Having patience with one another will be critical; try to trust that you will get the information you need, even if not as immediately as one would like.

-- While many staff and faculty are relying on virtual communication, they remain available to support students.
-We really do encourage you to communicate your needs while you are away from Grounds.
+- While many staff and faculty are relying more than usual on virtual communication, they remain available to support students.
+We really do encourage you to communicate your needs proactively.
 This could include questions you have about class, health issues, non-academic challenges, and so on.
 Both faculty and staff anticipate hearing from you.

-- Do not assume that resources are unavailable during this time!
-Offices are preparing to offer their services while students are away from Grounds, and communicating digitally will now be important to access many University services.
+- Assume that the usual resources are available, even if virtually.
+Offices are preparing to offer their services while some students remain home, and communicating digitally will now be important to access many University services.
 Resources such as the Writing Center, Student Disability Access Center, and Counseling and Psychological Services are continuing to offer support either virtually or over the phone.

 - If you are uncomfortable putting particular information in email form or would just like to talk to someone face-face, consider requesting a phone or video call.
 If you are requesting a call by email, suggest times in the initial message.